Blacka Di Danca: Forward Movements

 As Blacka continues to build the footprint of the Danca empire on both coasts, his focus has been to delve deeper into marketing, viral campaigns, brand identity design, and his passion for Blockchain technology.
 Blacka is the Founder of Danca, the parent company of Danca Media and Danca Music Group.

 He continues to appear on screen in major films such as Yellow Girl and Me and TikTok phenomena such as the recent “Buss Down” challenge, which has over 50 million views.
 In 2020, “Buss Down” was selected by ESPN Music as one of the main songs for the NBA playoffs and Finals.
 In 2021, Team Salut, the producers of Afro B’s single “Joanna” teamed up with Blacka to release a “Buss Down” remix on his label titled “I Like That” by Team Salut and Blacka Di Danca.

-An inspiration to the new generation of creatives and athletes, Blacka Di Danca continues to inspire others to simply do their best, be their best, and build the life of their dreams.
+Blacka Di Danca encourages a generation of creatives and athletes to strive for excellence, pursue their ambitions with focus, and build the lives they aspire to achieve.